At Arizona debate, Santorum to get his turn in spotlight

 Gingrich, himself a former front-runner who has a strong record in debates, has dropped in polls since Romney surprisingly got the better of him in two televised encounters in Florida last month.

-The race to find a Republican presidential nominee has been the most chaotic in decades as many conservatives have sought to find someone other than Romney, who made his name in politics in heavily Democratic Massachusetts, as their candidate.
+The Republican race has been the most chaotic in decades as many conservatives have sought to find someone other than Romney, who made his name in politics in heavily Democratic Massachusetts, as their candidate.

-Gingrich, Rick Perry, Herman Cain and Michele Bachmann all had their time in the limelight as alternatives to Romney, only to tumble away.
+Gingrich, Rick Perry, Herman Cain, Michele Bachmann all had their time in the limelight as the Romney alternatives, only to tumble away.
 Twenty previous debates have been crucial in determining who stays on top and who drops.

 Now it is Santorum's turn.